 With more and more machine learning algorithms in our lives, I also foresee that gendered language and stereotypes will impact future algorithms.
 In the article We Need to Close the Gender Data Gap By Including Women in Our Algorithms, Caroline Criado Perez writes about the fact that we haven’t been collecting data on women (enough).
-She explains the so-called Gender Data Gap as a result of that and that it is important to build a world that has been designed for men and women as well.
+She points out that it is important to build a world that has been designed for both men and women.

 This article that she wrote for Time Magazine is very useful.
 She is apt in describing how this Gender Data Gap might manifest in our lives.
 For example, we still often end up using men as the default in many clinical trials.
-Introducing AI into medical diagnostics, the data gap and a male-biased curriculum already leaves women 50% more likely to be misdiagnosed if they have a heart attack.
+The data gap and a male-biased curriculum already leaves women 50% more likely to be misdiagnosed if they have a heart attack.
 It might be a cruel example, but she mentions many more – also funny ones.

-As Artificial Intelligence and language technology become more prominent across society, the more important it becomes to be aware of gendered language.
+Artificial Intelligence and language technology become more prominent across society.
+Because of that it becomes more important to be aware of gendered language.
 Augenstein points out: “We can try to take this into account when developing machine-learning models by either using less biased text or by forcing models to ignore or counteract bias.
 All three things are possible.”

-So with the increasing introduction of AI into different fields, the more we need diversive (female) minds to create an equal playing field for everyone.
+So the more AI is introduced into different fields, the more we need diversive (female) minds.
+With a mixture of diversive minds, we can create an equal playing field for everyone.

 I hope the research on pattern recognition and machine learning by Augenstein will raise awareness on this topic.
 It’s great that she has been able to confirm a widespread perception, only now at a statistical level.
 I’m sure there will be more research on this topic to cover the whitespots of this one.
 And I’m excited to hear more about that.